timandtheocean/ocean/hardware/as1.md

 # Pioneer As-1 SYSEX

-## SysEx data sent by the Bass Station II
+## SysEx data sent by the Pioneer Toraiz AS-1 synthesizer

-By default, the Bass Station II send 154 bytes.
-However, a patch (.syx file) may be smaller.
+The lenght of a sysex patch dump =

 - **Offset**: index from the start of the SysEx data.
 First byte (0xF0) has offset=0.
 - **Bytes**: number of bytes to consider for this parameter